Conkwer/satpixie-crt-shader/README.md

 ## Installation

-For ReShade, You know what to do.
+For ReShade, you know what to do.
-Use CRT-Satpixie-Simplified.fx as default; for classic PC games you can try CRT-Satpixie-Darkstone.fx
+I recommend to use CRT-Satpixie-Simplified.fx as default but use other variants if you need more customization; for classic PC games you can try CRT-Satpixie-Darkstone.fx

 For RetroArch:
 1. Download the `satpixie` folder